 The location of the points requires knowledge of anatomy and the guidance of a qualified and experienced therapist.
 There is no need to use oil or cream.
 For the stimulus, it is easier to reach the deeper tissues; you can make a circular on the ground before pressing and thus prevent it from moving.
 The circle formed during the pressure massage is a unit.
 In each treatment, approximately 80 to 120 units are indicated per point, with a duration of 2 to 3 minutes.

 Points of the Digitopuncture

 (1) Large intestine, Hegu.
-In pregnant women can not stimulate this point.
-Indications: headache, pain and inflammation of the eyes, toothache, sore throat and swelling, deafness, febrile diseases without sweating, abdominal pain, constipation and amenorrhea (absence of menstruation).
-Location: on the back of the hand between the thumb and forefinger, more precisely, the space between the first and second metacarpals; to the outer half of the second metacarpal.
+Pregnant women can not stimulate this point.
+Indications: headache, pain, and inflammation of the eyes, toothache, sore throat and swelling, deafness, febrile diseases without sweating, abdominal pain, constipation, and amenorrhea (absence of menstruation).
+Location: on the back of the hand between the thumb and forefinger, the space between the first and second metacarpals; to the outer half of the second metacarpal.

 (2) Stomach, Zusanli.
-Indications: stomach pain, vomiting, indigestion, diarrhea, constipation, back pain, pain in the legs, mental disorders, fatigue, for baby colic (massage and gentle pressure) as well as improving the quality of life.
-Location: three thumbs and one finger below the knee joint (the middle wide finger) away from the crest of the tibia bone.
+Indications: stomach pain, vomiting, indigestion, diarrhea, constipation, back pain, pain in the legs, mental disorders, fatigue, baby colic (massage and gentle pressure), and improving the quality of life.
+Location: three thumbs and one finger below the knee joint (the wide middle finger) away from the crest of the tibia bone.

 (3) Pericardium, Neiguan.
-Indications: nausea, palpitations, vomiting, stomach pain, psychological disorders, febrile illnesses and pain in the elbow and arm.
-Location: fold of the transverse wrist, between the tendons of the long palmar muscle and the radial flexor of the arm.
+Indications: nausea, palpitations, vomiting, stomach pain, psychological disorders, febrile illnesses, and pain in the elbow and arm.
+Location: a fold of the transverse wrist, between the tendons of the long palmar muscle and the radial flexor of the peninsula.